BackofenLab/RNAProt/README.md

 ```
 rnaprot predict --in CDE_sites_str_gp_out --train-in CDE_sites_str_train_out --out CDE_sites_str_predict_out --mode 2 --plot-top-profiles --thr 1
 ```

 In our case the model successfully predicted the two verified binding sites (all together 4 sites predicted) on the transcript (using threshold level `--thr 1`).
-The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop 1,404 to 1,406, with the second hairpin having a higher folding probability and score.
-To check we take a look at the reported peak_regions.bed/tsv, or have a look at the plotted profiles, which conveniently includes the transcript coordinates (or genomic in case of genomic sites as input) to quickly identify regions of interest.
+The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop from 1,404 to 1,406, with the second hairpin having a higher folding probability and score.
+To check this, we take a look at the reported `peak_regions.bed` (or `peak_regions.tsv`), or have a look at the plotted profiles, which conveniently includes the transcript coordinates (or genomic coordinates in case of genomic sites as input) to quickly identify regions of interest.
 The `test/` folder also includes the model we used to predict, which you can easily apply yourself to compare:

 ```